oauth-wg/oauth-first-party-apps/draft-parecki-oauth-first-party-native-apps.md

 # Authorization Server Metadata {#authorization-server-metadata}

-The following authorization server metadata parameters {{RFC8414}} are introduced to signal the server's capability and policy with respect to 1st Party Native Applications.
+The following authorization server metadata parameters {{RFC8414}} are introduced to signal the server's capability and policy with respect to first-party applications.

 "authorization_challenge_endpoint":
 : The URL of the authorization challenge endpoint at which a client can initiate